ahnuce/sql-intro/README.md

 ## Exploring Postgres

-We are learning in order to be able to read it.
+We are learning in order to be able to read SQL.
 We'll look stuff up when we want to write it.

 Start by "spotlight searching" (`command-space`) for Postgres and launching `Postgres.app`.
 Once you see the elephant in your Mac menu bar, you'll know Postgres is running.